Skip to content

 Web Applications (e.g. Allmon3)

-Many will install one (or more) web applications that monitor/control their ASL nodes.
-These applications can provide access to many users on the web and those users may have no relation to those who setup/administer/use your systems.
+Many users will install one (or more) web applications that monitor/control their ASL nodes.
+These applications can provide access to many users on the web, and those users may have no relation to those who setup/administer/use your systems.
 As such, these applications typically maintain their own list of users and associated passwords.